kofgokhan/RAMODO/README.md

 $$

 ```
-ilp = MOIntegerLinearProblem("Kirlik & Sayın/ILP/txt/ILP_p-3_m-20_n-10_ins-1.txt)
+ilp = MOIntegerLinearProblem("Kirlik & Sayın/ILP/txt/ILP_p-3_m-20_n-10_ins-1.txt")
 ```

 Now, to solve each problem, just pick an algorithm and run it.
-Note that Kirlik & Sayın also expect an objective funtion index to build two-stage $\varepsilon$-constraint models.
+Note that Kirlik & Sayın also expects an objective function index to build two-stage $\varepsilon$-constraint models.
 Each function also returns statistics about the runs.

 Kirlik & Sayın (2014):
 ```